 We determine if an arrangement is a lease at inception and if so, we determine whether the lease qualifies as an operating or a finance lease.
 We include operating lease in operating lease right-of-use ("ROU") assets and lease liabilities in our consolidated balance sheets.
 We did not have any finance leases as of September 30, 2022 or December 31, 2021.
 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 We recognize operating lease ROU assets and liabilities at the lease commencement date based on the present value of lease payments over the lease term.
 When a lease does not provide an implicit rate, we use an incremental borrowing rate based on the information available at the commencement date to determine the present value of lease payments.
 We use the implicit rate when readily determinable.
 The operating lease ROU assets also include any lease payments made and exclude lease incentives when paid by us or on our behalf.
-Our lease terms may include options to extend or terminate the lease term.
+Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
+We recognize lease expense for lease payments on a straight-line basis over the lease term.
 We also made an accounting policy election to recognize lease expense for short-term leases with a term of 12 months or less on a straight-line basis over the lease term and not to recognize ROU assets or lease liabilities for such leases.